SERVICE DOGS

 ADDITIONAL INFORMATION ON ELIGIBILITY

-• We do not specialize in safety.
-If safety is your primary goal, Good Dog! may not be the best fit for your family.
-We invite you to sign up to attend our free online Infurmation Hour, where we discuss the pros and cons of service dogs for safety and other common goals
+Safety-focused goals: Good Dog! does not specialize in safety-based placements.
+If safety is your primary goal, our program may not be the best fit.
+We invite you to attend our free online Service Dog Infurmation Hour, where we discuss the pros and cons of service dogs for safety and other common goals.

-• We do not place dogs in households where any individual in the household may inadvertently physically or emotionally harm the dog through dysregulation or other behaviors.
+Household readiness: We do not place dogs in homes where any individual may unintentionally cause physical or emotional harm to the dog due to dysregulation or other behaviors.

 While Good Dog! has established eligibility criteria for the type of service dogs we provide, we do not discriminate against any applicant based on race/ethnicity, creed, gender, religion, marital status, age, nationality, physical or mental disability, medical condition, sexual orientation, citizenship status, military service status or any other consideration as indicated by federal, state or local laws.